dep-sys/nix-dabei/README.md

 It **should** work for other cloud providers and environments, such as rasperrrypi as well, but that's not really tested yet.
 Contributions welcome!
 :tada:

-# Tasks / What's left?

-## Automated Tests

-## 0-click provisioning (hetzner cloud)

-* Write bootstraping/seeding scripts for hetzner

-## ZFS support and PoC partitioner

-* implement partitioner (single disk)
-* implement example with encrypted boot
-* implement partitioner and test for mirrored layouts

-## Reduce Closure Size

-* check why perl seems to be included in toplevel?
-* explore using systemd-minimal now that systemd in stage-1 has landed.
-* dive deeper into initrd generation:
-  * can we do without squashfs?
-I think yes

-## Documentation & Tooling

-* add options submodule to customize vm runner
-  (e.g. add more ram, disable networking, boot devices, etc)
-* write new documentation tooling, look into what colmena and friends are doing

 # Usage / What can I do with?

 ## Run virtual machine